Considerations for Long Running Jobs in Ephemeral Environments

 Progress tracking

-When a job runs for hours, you want to know where it’s at.
-Since I’m already using S3 for batch outputs, I write a progress file there too:
+When something runs for hours, you want to know where it’s at.
+I’m already using S3 for the batch outputs, so I just write a progress file there too:

 1